-The Federal Food Chain Unit (FFCU) supports the Federal Office of Agriculture (FOAG) and the Federal Food Safety and Veterinary Office (FSVO) in supervising the implementation within Switzerland of legislation in the areas of plant health, food and feed, animal diseases and animal welfare.
+The Federal Food Chain Unit (FFCU) supports the Federal Office of Agriculture (FOAG) and the FSVO in supervising the implementation within Switzerland of legislation in the areas of plant health, food and feed, animal diseases and animal welfare.

 Guaranteeing food safety at all stages of production – from stable to table – is a complex task.
 In Switzerland, it is carried out by two Federal Offices and over 50 cantonal offices.